helenbyelyayeva/Portfolio-Projects/SQL/Ads Analysis/README.md

 This query  identifies the adset with the highest ROMI among those with a total spend greater than $500,000.
 It uses a common table expression (CTE) to combine data from Facebook and Google ad campaigns.

+### Query 5: Combined Campaign Metrics with Decoded UTM

+This query combines data from Facebook and Google ad campaigns to calculate aggregated metrics for each ad campaign.
+It uses a common table expression (CTE) called COMBINED_DATA to merge data from both sources and handle null values.
+The SELECT statement then calculates metrics such as total spend, impressions, clicks, and value, and also decodes the UTM_CAMPAIGN value extracted from URL_PARAMETERS.

+### Query 6: Monthly Campaign Metrics and Differences

+This query calculates aggregated metrics for Facebook and Google ad campaigns on a monthly basis.
+It first creates a common table expression (CTE) named combined_data by merging data from both platforms.
+Then, another CTE named monthly_data aggregates the data by month and decodes the UTM_CAMPAIGN parameter.
+The final CTE, monthly_data_with_diff, calculates differences in CPM, CTR, and ROMI compared to the previous month.
+The main query selects the aggregated metrics along with the calculated differences.

 ## Usage

 To use these queries: